Peach Drop: History

 The Peach Drop was inaugurated on December 31, 1989 to celebrate the new decade.
 From 1989 through 2017, the event was held at Underground Atlanta.
 The tower from which the peach descends is located in Underground Atlanta and stands at 138 ft.
 The peach, constructed of fiberglass and foam, is 8 feet tall and weighs approximately 800 lb.

 The Drop was moved to the Flatiron Building for the 2018 celebration with festivities held at Woodruff Park after Underground Atlanta was sold to a private developer.
 For 2019, the event returned to Underground Atlanta.

-The 2020 Peach Drop was cancelled for in order to re-evaluate and expand the event.
+The 2020 Peach Drop was cancelled in order to re-evaluate and expand the event.
 Mayor Keisha Lance Bottoms stated that the sale of Underground Atlanta complicated the event, and previous year's return for 2019 lacked "the thought and consideration and resources we should give an event."
 The 2021 and 2022 Peach Drop events were cancelled for the second and third consecutive years due to the COVID-19 pandemic.

 The Peach Drop returned to Underground Atlanta for 2023.
 Despite this, the Peach Drop was once again canceled for 2024.
 Citing a focus on Atlanta's commemorations for the 50th anniversary of hip-hop music, a spokesman commented "while a worthy tradition in the past, the Peach Drop has not been an annual event since 2018.
 Each year is different and we can always re-evaluate next year."

 In October 2024, the city approved an agreement to tender production of the Peach Drop to Live Nation Entertainment, resulting in its return for 2025.
 It was stated that the partnership would allow for improvements to the event's production and featured musical acts; the 2025 event would be headlined by Atlanta native Big Boi and rock band Neon Trees.

+The Peach Drop was retired again for 2026, with the city replacing it with a new event known as "Countdown over ATL" —consisting of drone shows and fireworks displays visible from within the Midtown, downtown, and west areas.
+Mayor Andre Dickens stated that the event was developed for public safety reasons, as the "decentralized" nature of the event reduces downtown crowding.